Tommy Thompson: Transportation focus

+Beginning in the 1990s, Thompson proposed modernizing passenger rail in the state.
+In 1999, Thompson proposed a modernization and extension of the Hiawatha rail service (between Chicago and Milwaukee), extending to beyond Milwaukee to also serve Madison, Wisconsin and Minnesota's Twin Cities (Minneapolis–Saint Paul).
+Thompson was promoting the "Midwest Rail Initiative" in his capacity as Amtrak's chairman, which included a proposal for a line connecting these cities.
+In early 2000, he gave further details, proposing first to establish new service between Milwaukee and Madison with $50 million in state funding and $100 million in federal funding, hoping to inaugurate a high-speed service by 2003, which would include a station at Dane County Regional Airport.
+As part of his plans, Thompson initiated preliminary studies that resulted in the construction of the Milwaukee Airport Rail Station.

 Taxes

 In 1996, Thompson bragged that he never raised taxes in Wisconsin.
 Thompson claimed to cut taxes 91 times—including eliminating the estate tax in 1987, cutting income tax rates three times and a $1.2 billion property tax cut in 1995.

 When Thompson made the same claim, in 2012, that he "never raised taxes", he earned a rating of "False" from PolitiFact-Wisconsin.
 PolitiFact found numerous examples of taxes that had increased during Thompson's terms.
 Politifact said in its rating, "Thompson has a long list of taxes he cut and, on balance, he can claim to have reduced taxes.
 But he also raised some specific taxes along the way."
 Politifact rated Mostly True Thompson's claim that Wisconsin's overall tax burden went down while he served as governor from 1987 to 2001.

 Two of the tax increases that Thompson did fight, using the Wisconsin governor's partial-veto power, were taxes on the state's wealthiest residents.
-In a budget bill in 1987, Thompson vetoed two tax increases on capital gains and the alternative minimum tax, that would have largely affected the wealthy, at the same time that he pushed forward a six percent cut in welfare benefits.
+In a budget bill in 1987, Thompson vetoed two tax increases on capital gains and the alternative minimum tax, that would have largely affected the wealthy, at the same time that he pushed forward a 6% cut in welfare benefits.